Frequently Asked Questions

 How long must I wait for my building to be delivered?

+Due to COVID-19, Tuff Shed is currently experiencing longer than normal lead times for building delivery and installation.
 Delivery times typically vary between 1 and 6 weeks due to seasonal demands and whether or not your building will require permits or additional engineered drawings.
 Typically, smaller storage buildings do not require permits or any additional engineering, but larger and more custom buildings and garages are more likely to require additional preparation time prior to starting construction.
 Consult with your local expert sales consultant to discuss preparation, whether or not permits are required, scheduling and estimated duration of the job once it begins.
 Your personal schedule and your site preparation are important factors in determining the actual delivery and build dates.
-Build days are Monday thru Friday, except holidays.
 We ask that someone responsible be at home on the day of the build to help confirm the exact location of the building and sign the final paperwork upon completion.

 How many hours will the builders be on my property?